JaneliaSciComp/SongExplorer/README.md

 `model_parameters` which defines the variable names, titles, and default values, etc. to appear in the GUI, and (2) a function `create_model` which builds and returns the network graph.
-Specify as the `architecture_plugin` in "configuration.pysh" the full path to this file, without the ".py" extension.
+Specify as the `architecture_plugin` in "configuration.py" the full path to this file, without the ".py" extension.
 The buttons immediately above the configuration textbox in the GUI will change to reflect the different hyperparameters used by this architecture.
 All the workflows described above (detecting sounds, making predicions, fixing